jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 3.   * Q: What is the robot's application?

      * A: There exist a great numbers of applications.
-Currently, we complete gymnastics and work on the application with computer vision
+Currently, we complete gymnastics and so far work on the application with computer vision
 ## Reference

 https://en.wikipedia.org/wiki/Humanoid_robot